phloreenm/MP2-JS--CI-CoBC-FM/README.md

 ### Live site:
   - [Netlify free website hosting service](https://greekcitadels.netlify.app/)
 ### Link to this GitHub repository [here](https://github.com/phloreenm/MP2-JS--CI-CoBC-FM)
-The structure of this documentatiois spread along more *.md files linked in this Readme.md Reading a large document becomes more difficult d.p. with the complexity, so sections as Wireframes, Contrast tn esting, Testing, Deployment have their own separate document.
+The structure of this documentation spreads along more *.md files linked in this Readme.md Reading a large document becomes more difficult d.p. with the complexity, so sections as Wireframes, Contrast, Testing, Deployment have their own separate document.
 These are are all linked in following chapters.

 ---